Now that you have hopefully digested the Go Fundamentals section you have a solid grounding of a majority of Go's language features and how to do TDD.

 New concepts will be introduced to help facilitate writing great code but most of the new material will be learning what can be accomplished from Go's standard library.

-JSON, routing and embedding - We will make our endpoints return JSON, explore how to do routing and learn about type embedding.
+- JSON, routing and embedding - We will make our endpoints return JSON and explore how to do routing.